 Eat During Off-Peak Times and Bring Snacks

 If you don’t want to deal with the lunch and dinner crowds at all, eat before or after the peak meal times.
 To hold you over until it’s time to eat, bring small snacks with you.
 Outside food and drinks are allowed ... to an extent.
 Acceptable items include bottled water (maximum of two liters), snacks that don’t require heating, food required for medical purposes or special dietary needs, baby food and soft-sided insulated bags no larger than 8.5 inches wide by 6 inches high by 6 inches deep.
 You may not bring glassware, alcohol, hard-sided coolers (or large soft-sided bags) and picnic lunches.

 Plan Around Shows

 Ride wait times fluctuate, but showtimes do not.
-If you want to prioritize any of the shows, pick out a showtime that’s convenient for you and plan around it.
+If you want to prioritize any of the shows, pick out a time that’s convenient for you and plan around it.
 The earliest showtimes typically have the least amount of crowds.
 Busier showtimes may have a cut-off point, and you’d need to arrive early or risk having to wait for the next show.
-With limited seating due to COVID-19 measures, we advise stopping by the theater or stadium 30 minutes before the show starts.

 Take the Hogwarts Express